KRAWCHUK v SCHERBAK - IMPLICATIONS FOR REALTORS

 COURTS REASONING FOR FINDING THE SALESPERSON LIABLE

-The Court’s reasoning included the fact that the sales rep had plenty of reasons to question the authenticity of the vendors’ assurances in the SPIS which stated the settlement problems were resolved.
-The sales rep knew that the house had a history of settlement problems and accordingly it was underpriced.
+The Court’s reasoning included the fact that the sales representative had plenty of reasons to question the authenticity of the vendors’ assurances in the SPIS which stated the settlement problems were resolved.
+The salesperson knew that the house had a history of settlement problems and accordingly it was underpriced.
 In addition, the salesperson’s visual inspection of the property disclosed settlement problems.

 The Court of Appeal stated that “The due diligence requirements of a real estate agent mandated by the Code, while not dispositive, are of considerable importance in informing what is expected of real estate agents in terms of verifying information about a property listed for sale”.
 The Court also hi-lighted previous cases which indicate that a sales representative’s duty to his or her client includes a duty to investigate material information about the property.